The Housekeeper's Daughter: Reception

-The Los Angeles Times said it "bears the earmarks of a flicker from the early 1920s.
+The Los Angeles Times said the film "bears the earmarks of a flicker from the early 1920s.
 Its characters are two dimensional its continuity hit and miss and its action fast and foolish."

 The film initially did not perform well at the box office.
 Roach and United Artists launched a new campaign which played up the more salacious aspects of the story, such as using ad lines like "the housekeeper's daughter did things she hadn't oughter."
 This approach annoyed Bennett who threatened to sue.
 Roach refused so Bennett wrote to 3,000 women's clubs arguing she had been maligned and asking them to boycott the film.
 The resulting publicity helped make the film a box office success.

-In 1957 it was announced Hal Roach, Jr. would remake the film as a musical.
+In 1957, it was announced Hal Roach Jr. would remake the film as a musical.
 However this never happened.